Datum Electronics Commercial Marine Shaft Power Meters

 Datum Electronics solutions can be used to evaluate and improve the efficiency of ships, monitor engine performance, monitor propulsion condition and reduce fuel consumption.

-The Datum Electronics commercial marine torsion meter has been developed to meet the requirements of marine industry customers by providing continuous power output measurements, as well as aiding fuel economy and equipment maintenance planning.
+The Datum Electronics commercial marine shaft power meter has been developed to meet the requirements of marine industry customers by providing continuous power output measurements, as well as aiding fuel economy and equipment maintenance planning.

-Robust, permanent, modular and simple to install, the commercial marine torsion meter accurately monitors the efficiency and performance of the ship's transmission systems, leading to large savings on running costs.
+Robust, permanent, modular and simple to install, the commercial marine shaft power meter accurately monitors the efficiency and performance of the ship’s transmission systems, leading to large savings on running costs.

 Monitoring actual power levels provides an accurate reference point in assessing:

 - Ship condition changes

 - Propulsion monitoring